 Related: Health benefits of kombucha

-If you think about the sorts of studies that we’ve looked at on this blog about kombucha, you’ll find that much of the same sort of research has been done with milk kefir as well, and with more or less similar results.
+If you think about the sorts of studies that we’ve looked at on this blog about kombucha, you’ll find that much of the same sort of research has been done on kefir culture health benefits as well, and with more or less similar results.

 The particular research paper I’m looking at in this post is a summary paper, what’s usually called a “literature review”.
 This means that the authors didn’t perform any original research for this paper, but have rounded up as much of the published research as they could find and collated and interpreted it for us.

-The summary that they provide includes the following points about milk kefir:
+The summary that they provide lists these milk kefir benefits:

 - Just like milk, fermented milk products are a good source of protein, lipids and carbohydrates, as well as other bioactive compounds.